Quantifying Wellness: How Body Measurement Trackers Are Changing Personal Health

 • Regularly update the device's software

-Companies must comply with data protection laws like GDPR in Europe.
-In the US, there's no single
+Companies must comply with data protection laws.
+In Europe, GDPR sets strict rules.
+In the US, there's

-law for wearable data.
+no single law for wearable data.
 Different states have their own rules.
-Look for devices that encrypt data
+Look for devices that encrypt

-both on the device and in the cloud.
-Be cautious about sharing data with third-party apps.
-Some
+data.
+This should be done both on the device and in the cloud.
+Be cautious about sharing data with

-companies sell anonymized data for research.
-Decide if you're comfortable with this.
+third-party apps.
+Some companies sell anonymized data for research.
+Decide if you're comfortable with

 Ethical Use of Wearable Devices and Consumer Responsibility